PoomSmart/IDAObjcTypes/README.md

 ### Ghidra limitation
 You have to manually specify the size of enum members if what you get is incorrect.

+## iOS version-specific analysis

+Uncomment `// #define IOS14` inside `IDA.h` before you import it if you are reversing iOS 14 or lower binaries.

 ## Included Frameworks/Libraries
 More to be added as the owner reverses more binaries.
 - AppSupport